home / skills / phrazzld / claude-config / fix-observability

 /skills/fix-observability

-This skill fixes the highest priority observability gap by running checks, applying one fix per invocation, and verifying results.
+This skill fixes the highest priority observability gap by auditing with /check-observability, applying one fix, and verifying outcomes.

 npx playbooks add skill phrazzld/claude-config --skill fix-observability